LarytheLord/Automated-Factory-Farm-Objection-Generator/hackathon_plan.md

 **Focus: Integrate backend and frontend into single deployable project**

 #### Lead Tasks:
-- Set up monorepo structure with proper configuration
+- Set up the project structure with proper configuration
 - Ensure frontend can communicate with backend APIs
-- Configure environment variables for both frontend and backend
+- Configure environment variables for both frontend and backend and try to make a single project (integrating frontend and backend into one)

 #### Ard & Alle Tasks:
 - Review current AI implementation and identify improvements